sddevelopment-be/penguin-pragmatic-patterns/content/practices/how_do_we_make_this_fail.md

 * Common cognitive biases come into play:
     * **Selection bias:** Only taking into account part of the information available to you, as it fits what you want to believe.
     * **Effort justification:** Overvaluing something, because you have put effort into it.
-    * **Illusion of validity:**  Overestimating your ability to interpret and accurately predict the outcome of when analyzing a set of data.
+    * **Illusion of validity:**  Overestimating your ability to interpret and accurately predict the outcome of when analysing a set of data.
     * **Illusion of explanatory depth:** Believing you understand something much more thoroughly than you actually do.

 ### Perspective Shifting